cscart/docs/en/user_guide/manage_products/import_export/product_image_import.rst

 File Editor
 -----------

 Let’s assume that we want to upload some images for products.
-They need to be added to the **Private files** section, into a separate folder *exim/backup/images*.
+They need to be added to the **Private files** section, into a special directory: *exim/backup/images*.

 #.
 Go to **Administration → Files** in the admin panel of your store.